Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Navigating the Closing Process with Disclosed Code Violations

-• Prepare necessary documents that reflect any negotiations and agreements related to the violations
+- Prepare the necessary documents that reflect any negotiations and agreements related to the violations

 How can I sell a house in Virginia with code violations?